 PART 3 of 4

-Degree planning, in contrast to high school planning, is when your teen’s courses are selected to meet the requirements for a college degree.
-Resourceful high school planning, something we’re especially focused on here, is considering those requirements while your teen is still in high school and thoughtfully injecting college credit into your homeschool program where it makes sense.
-Since planning a high school diploma is already a big job for most of us, degree planning can feel unachievable.
-In this 4-part series, I’d like to talk more with you about degree planning, especially the pros and cons.
+Degree planning, in contrast to high school planning, is when your teen’s courses are selected to meet the requirements for a specific college degree.
+In this 4-part series, I’d like to talk more about degree planning, especially the pros and cons.

 Mise en Place

 In Part 2, we gathered our mise en place, which is my favorite phrase.
-It’s seared in my brain from two years of culinary school and the training that followed.
+It’s seared in my brain from my years in culinary school.
 Having your mise en place is demanded of every cook and chef.
-It’s a phrase that means having everything in its place or being at a state of perfect readiness.
+It’s a phrase that means having everything in its place or being at a state of perfect readiness BEFORE you begin.
 I can’t unlearn that approach, so when I degree plan I always gather my mise en place first!
 When you have your degree planning mise en place in order, you’ll be ready to begin!

 Your degree planning mise en place includes: